- Course Wait Lists

 The John Sloan Dickey Center for International Understanding

--- Best Article, awarded by the International Security section of APSA, 2018.
+-- Best Article, awarded by the International Security section of the APSA, 2018.

-The Myth of the Nuclear Revolution: Power Politics in the Nuclear Age, Cornell Studies in Security Affairs, Cornell University Press, with K. Lieber (forthcoming).
+The Myth of the Nuclear Revolution: Power Politics in the Nuclear Age, Cornell Studies in Security Affairs, Cornell University Press, with K. Lieber (2020).

 Calculating Credibility: How Leaders Assess Military Threats, Cornell Studies in Security Affairs, Cornell University Press (2005).